-Covid-19 coronavirus: WHO warns pandemic is 'accelerating'
+Covid 19 coronavirus: WHO warns pandemic is 'accelerating'

 "Almost half of those cases were reported from the Americas, with large numbers also being reported from South Asia and the Middle East," he said.

-Dr Tedros said the world had now entered "a new and dangerous phase" where most people are fed up with being at home.
+Tedros said the world had now entered "a new and dangerous phase" where most people were fed up with being at home.

 "Countries are understandably eager to open up their societies and economies.
 But the virus is still spreading fast, it's still deadly and most people are still susceptible," he said.